be-bold/terraform-aws-account-lookup/README.md

 }
 ````

 Except for `search_result` all outputs are static.
-All input parameter of this module only have an effect on
+All input parameters of this module only affect `search_result`.
-`search_result`.
 Set multiple input parameters to further narrow down your results.